 The bias in favor of funding the police instead of public goods and services shows up in many places.
 It is illustrated in how we rely on nonprofits, faith communities, idealistic volunteers to house the homeless, create programs for youth, intervene in crises.

 The bias is illustrated by two funds that Olympia put to voters a few months apart.
-The “Housing Fund” was in the form of a .1% increase in the sales tax, which brought in $1.3 million in 2019, but will rise or fall with tax receipts.
+The “Housing Fund” was in the form of a .1% increase in the sales tax, which brought in $1.3 million in 2019, but will rise or fall with tax receipts fall.
 The “Public Safety Levy,” was an increase in property taxes that brings in $2.8 million a year for the police department.

 The bias shows up in smaller details: PHSS anticipates the retirement of some of its leaders in the next biennium but needs resources it doesn’t have for the transition and to provide for training newly hired staff.
 The Lacey Police Department also needs to address “succession planning” due to anticipated retirements.
 Its budget already provides for three new officers to back fill the retirement positions “for two or three years.”